 seemingly intestate.
 The farm passed to their son Peter, who

 lived there until he died in 1882.
 He never married, but was

 short of company at the farm, having bought up his sister Betty's

-children William and Betty Moore, whose parents had died while the
+children Thomas and Betty Moore, whose parents had died while the

 children were still young.
 When Peter died, he left the farm